rf2803-ux/unicc_ai_safety_lab_sp26/README.md

 - `.env.example` is committed; `.env` stays local only
 - `runs/` is generated output and is mostly ignored by Git
 - Public GitHub repositories are supported in the current ingestion flow
-- Endpoint URL evaluation is not implemented yet
+- Runtime evaluation is currently limited to JSON APIs and simple public HTML forms